qmk/qmk_firmware/keyboards/keychron/q1/ansi_encoder/keymaps/mkillewald/readme.md

 - Caps Lock RGB indicator.
 Will light Caps Lock key with options to also light Tab key (useful for some keycap sets), and/or light all alpha keys.

 - Dynamic Fn layer RGB indicator.
-When either Fn1 or Fn2 is held down, any keys defined on the Fn layers in this firmware or in VIA will be highlighted.
+When Fn key is held down, any keys defined on the Fn layer in this firmware or in VIA will be highlighted.

 ##### Notes: